Sunday, September 30, 2018

 "We do not know and cannot reconstruct in precise detail what Jesus did at his "Last Supper."
 The New Testament itself remembered and interpreted what Jesus did in quite different ways.
 Attending to these differences undermines the assumption that there is a single line of development that runs from Jesus to the later Eucharist of the Church, and that can be traced back by us toward Jesus.
 And indeed, if by Eucharist is meant what is now done in the Church, the farther back one goes, for example, to the "Eucharists" of James, Peter, and Jesus, the farther one gets from the Eucharist of the present.
 Indeed, if an exact reconstruction of what Jesus did at the Last Supper were possible, it would probably look quite different from what Christians now celebrate."

 "...they saw the Lord's Supper with a strong degree of realism, though with a spiritualizing tendency.
 The elements really and truly were the body and blood of Christ, yet not in such a way as to be identical with the historical body of the Savior.
-Christ's literal body had ascended into heaven, to be brought from heaven only in His return in the last great judgement."
+Christ's literal body had ascended into heaven, to be brought from heaven only in His return in the last great judgment."

 "The Leonine and Gelasian Sacramentaries show us what is practically our present Roman Mass.
 How did the service change from the one to the other?
 It is one of the chief difficulties in the history of liturgy.
 During the last few years, especially, all manner of solutions and combinations have been proposed.
 We will first note some points that are certain, that may serve as landmarks in an investigation…Justin gives us the fullest Liturgical description of any Father of the first three centuries (Apol.
 I, lxv, lxvi, quoted and discussed in LITURGY).
 He describes how the Holy Eucharist was celebrated at Rome in the middle of the second century; his account is the necessary point of departure, one end of a chain whose intermediate links are hidden.
 We have hardly any knowledge at all of what developments the Roman Rite went through during the third and fourth centuries.
 This is the mysterious time where conjecture may, and does, run riot.
 By the fifth century we come back to comparatively firm ground, after a radical change.
 At this time we have the fragment in Pseudo-Ambrose, “De sacramentis” (about 400.
 Cf. P.L., XVI, 443), and the letter of Pope Innocent I (401-17) to Decentius of Eugubium (P.L., XX, 553).
-In these documents we see that the Roman Liturgy is said in Latin and has already become in essence the rite we still use."
+In these documents we see that the Roman Liturgy is said in Latin and has already become in essence the rite we still use." (emphasis added)

 "Even since A.D.
 831, many Roman Catholics still opposed such transubstantiation.
 So: Ratramnus, Berengarius, John Scotus Eriguena, Rabanus Maurus, Walafrid Strabo, Christian Druthmar, Florus Magister, Eusebius Bruno (Bishop of Angers), Frollant (Bishop of Senlis), and Elfric.
 Also, according to the famous RC Cardinal Bellarmine in his De Sacramento Eucharistea (111:5 and 4 dII q.6 art.
 1,2 and q.
 3 art.
 1,2 and I:5) - even the celebrated Cardinal Cameracensus said: "Transubstantiation cannot be proved from Holy Writ ....
 To this Cardinal Roffensis, Cardinal Cajetan and also Scotus all concur."
 Indeed, the RC scholars Gabriel, Nicolus, Cusanus, Tapper, Hessel and others all present the "Protestant" interpretation of John 6:54.
 See Dr. P.G.
 Logan's Ph.D. dissertation The History and Doctrine of Transubstantiation, Sydney, 1994, pp. 84f."